StevenLwcz/StevenLwcz.github.io/_posts/2022-03-13-The-Gdb-Python-API-For-Tui-Windows:-Part-4.md

 ### Final Thoughts

-Having an auto window could help reduce the amount of items in the command window and improve the experiance over Gdbs normal ways of displaying variables automatically.
+Having an auto window could help reduce the amount of items in the command window and improve the experiance over GDB's normal ways of displaying variables automatically.

-If we wanted to configure the auto window, say control how many parent blocks are displayed, we can add a new custom Gdb command to pass the information to `create_auto()`.
+If we wanted to configure the auto window, say control how many parent blocks are displayed, we can add a new custom GDB command to pass the information to `create_auto()`.
 We might want to only display variables and values like `(gdb) info locals` or add a hex mode.
 I might add a few of these features in a future blog.

 Lastly you can have multiple Tui Windows and layouts and use `(gdb) layout [layout]` to switch between them as needed.